North Korea's Kim Jong Un, wife, watch South Korean K-pop stars perform in Pyongyang

 Cho Yong-pil, 68, sang a string of hits including “The Cafe in the Winter”, “Short Hair” and “Let’s Go on a Trip”.
 Cho staged a solo concert in Pyongyang in 2005 - the last concert by a South Korean artist in the North before Sunday’s performance.

-The same South Korean singers will hold a joint concert with North Korean performers on Tuesday at the Ryukyung Chung Ju Yung Gymnasium, a joint project between the North and South named after Hyundai Group billionaire founder Chung Ju-yung, who had long advocated inter-Korean cultural and economic exchanges.
+The same South Korean singers will hold another concert with North Korean performers on Tuesday.

-Kim had been planning to attend the Tuesday performance but decided to watch Sunday’s show due to “political schedules”, KCNA and South Korean officials there said.
+Meanwhile, Kim Yong Chol, North Korea’s former intelligence chief who now handles inter-Korean affairs, met South Korean journalists on Monday to apologise for the fact they were unable to cover the concert after being invited to the country do so.

+“Having invited South Korean journalists to the North, we have a duty to ensure that you can gather news freely and film comfortably”, Kim was quoted as saying.

+Kim said the journalists’ inability to cover the concert stemmed from a breakdown in cooperation between Kim Jong Un’s security detail and concert organisers.

-Reporting by Heekyong Yang and Christine Kim; Additional reporting by Josh Smith; Editing by Louise Heavens, Peter Cooney and Paul Tait
+Reporting by Heekyong Yang and Christine Kim; Additional reporting by Josh Smith and Joyce Lee; Editing by Louise Heavens, Peter Cooney and Paul Tait